carvalho-jefferson/carvalho-jefferson/README.md

 Hello, I'm Jefferson! 🙂

 Systems Analysis and Development student, tech enthusiast, and nature admirer.
-Passionate about the cinematic universe - from anime and films to documentaries - and always curious about the world.
+Passionate about the cinematic universe and always curious about the world.
 Currently focused on building a strong foundation in IT and continuously expanding my technical skills.

 ## Tech stack